What is it? Also called poisoning by sunlight.

 - Antibiotics, such as tetracycline and sulfonamides.

 - Derivatives of coal tar and psoralens are used topically for psoriasis.

 - Retinoids, such as tretinoin and drugs that contain retinoic acid, are used for acne.

 - Chemotherapy agents.

-- Antimalarial drugs, such as quinine and other medicines, used to treat malaria.
+- Antimalarial drugs, such as quinine and other medicines, treat malaria.

-- Antidepressants, such as tricyclics, used for depression.
+- Antidepressants, such as tricyclics, are used for depression.